darrenzhang2000/GraphQL-tutorial/README.md

 4. wrap the app component using ApolloProvider, while passing in the client
 5. create the book gql query using gql`` and bind it to the component using higher ordered function graphql
     - the returned data is attached to the data prop
+6. If we want to use a second query (like addBook mutation) inside a component, we first have to create the query and then in the component, use compose to bind both queries to the component.
+    - import { flowRight as compose } from "lodash"
+    - export default compose(
+    graphql(getAuthorsQuery, { name: "getAuthorsQuery" }),
+    graphql(addBookMutation, { name: "addBookMutation" }) )(AddBook)
+    - data also needs to be changed from this.props.data to this.props.getAuthorsQuery

 cors: